 Anti-bribery and Anti-corruption

-The Group management supports a culture of integrity, ethical conduct, fairness, honesty and openness when doing business, and zero tolerance of bribery.
+The management of HKEX and its subsidiaries (Group) supports a culture of integrity, ethical conduct, fairness, honesty and openness when doing business, and zero tolerance of bribery.
 The business benefits of rejecting bribery are manifold and include reputational, customer, and business partner confidence.
 The Group is committed to ensuring that no bribes, kickbacks or similar gifts, payments or advantages are solicited from or given or offered to any person, whether in the public or private sector, for any purposes.

-The Group Anti-Bribery and Anti-Corruption Policy prohibits all employees, directors, committee members, officers and consultants of the Group from offering, promising, giving or authorising, directly or indirectly, any bribe or kickback or facilitation payment to or for the benefit of any person in order to obtain any improper business or other advantage for the Group, for themselves, or for their family, friends, associates or acquaintances; or soliciting, accepting or receiving any bribe or kickback from any person in return for providing any improper business or other advantage
+The Group Anti-Bribery and Anti-Corruption Policy prohibits all Personnel of the Group from offering, promising, giving or authorising, directly or indirectly, any bribe or kickback or facilitation payment to or for the benefit of any person in order to obtain any improper business or other advantage for the Group, for themselves, or for their family, friends, associates or acquaintances; or soliciting, accepting or receiving any bribe or kickback from any person in return for providing any improper business or other advantage

 .
-The Policy also sets out procedures for the handling of gifts, entertainment, sponsored travel, retaining third parties, political contributions and charitable donations; guidelines on assessing corruption risks presented by third parties (eg, agents, suppliers and service providers) and mitigation steps (eg, additional due diligence work) to be undertaken when high risk relationships are identified; and procedures for the reporting of bribery cases and the monitoring of compliance with the Policy.
-The Audit Committees of HKEX and LME Clear and the Audit and Risk Committee of LME are responsible for the Policy and its application to their respective group company(ies).
+The Policy also sets out procedures for the handling of gifts, entertainment, sponsored travel, sponsored events, retaining third parties, political contributions and charitable donations.
+All Personnel must take steps to ensure that improper payments or advantages are not offered or made, or solicited or received, on their behalf by third party intermediaries.
+Examples of third party intermediaries might include but not limited to consultants, lawyers, tax advisers, warehouse agents, introducers of business, other agents and services providers involved in sales and marketing, brokers, political lobbyists and other professionals.
+There are guidelines on assessing corruption risks presented by third parties (eg, agents, suppliers and service providers) and mitigation steps (eg, additional due diligence work) to be undertaken when high risk relationships are identified.
+Procedures for the reporting of bribery cases and the monitoring of compliance with the Policy are also in place.
+The Audit Committees of HKEX and the LME Clear and the Audit and Risk Committee of the LME are responsible for the Policy and its application to their respective group company(ies).

 The Group’s directors and entire workforce are made aware of the Policy which is available on the HKEX intranet.
 Seminars on integrity and corruption prevention conducted by the Independent Commission Against Corruption are organised regularly to ensure that all employees, particularly new joiners, are familiar with the relevant laws and regulatory requirements.
 The Group’s stakeholders, such as suppliers, business partners and issuers are invited to attend seminars on anti-bribery or anti-corruption from time to time.
 Although there is no record of the number of our suppliers and business partners to whom anti-corruption policies and procedures have been communicated, we have always drawn their attention by referring them to the readily available and relevant information such as HKEX’s Supplier CSR Code of Conduct